 One of the principal objectives of the Foundation is to raise funds in support of fully-funded bursaries to enable talented children from local schools to benefit from a West Buckland education, where financial considerations would otherwise have not made this possible.

 A small number of means-tested 100% bursaries will be awarded from Year 7 through to and including Year 13.
 Decisions are made annually by the Trustees from applications from pupils currently in Year 6.
 You must be a permanent resident within North Devon or Torridge district council areas or Exmoor National Park and not have the financial means to send your child to West Buckland School.

 In addition, each year, one of the bursaries will be awarded to a child whose parents derive their main income from, or in connection with the rural economy and live within the North Devon Council area (excluding Barnstaple or Ilfracombe Town Council areas) or Exmoor National Park.
 This award is entitled the Fortescue-Bristow Bursary.

-The closing date for applications each year is 1st October.
+The closing date for applications for September 2020 is 18th October 2019.

 Whether you are able to give your time, your expertise or make a financial contribution – all are equally valued and are part of what makes the wider West Buckland community special.

 A donation, big or small, to the Foundation will…

 Allow children to receive an outstanding education that their parents could not otherwise afford through our Bursary programme.